drupaldevdays/mobile/ionic-app/README.md

 ## Configure the app with your specific localhost environment

-#### Make a copy of the "config-app.default.js" renaming it "config.js"file and sendint it in the ionic-app/www/js folder
+#### Make a copy of the "config-app.default.js" renaming it "config.js"file and move it in the ionic-app/www/js folder

 `from the "ionic-app" folder`